Nileneb/diabetesforscher/README.md

 # diabetesforscher

- A llama, a RAG, fetching for diabetes data
+A LLaMA-based RAG system fetching and processing diabetes-related data.